 Do you travel as part of your business?
 You should be claiming a mileage allowance as part of your Self Assessment return.

 If you drive a car or a van for work, you can claim 45p off your tax bill for every mile travelled up to 10,000 miles.
 After that, the amount you can claim is reduced to 25p.
-For example, if you drove 11,000 business miles last year, you’re allowed to claim £4,500 in expenses for your first 10,000 miles and £250 for the other 1,000 miles – leaving you with the ability to claim £4,750.
+For example, if you drove 11,000 business miles last year, you’re allowed to claim £4,500 in Self Assessment expenses for your first 10,000 miles, and £250 for the other 1,000 miles – leaving you with the ability to claim £4,750.

 Motorcycles are slightly less, at a flat rate of 24p per mile when using simplified expenses.

 While you’re thinking about mileage permitted, it’s also worth looking at the other travel expenses you can claim on your Self Assessment return.

 - Train, bus, air and taxi fares

 That being said, it’s worth noting you cannot claim for non-business driving or travel costs, or any fines you incur while driving or travelling between home and your regular place of work.